Archive: tunisia

 A Tunisian officer salutes the funeral of one of the protests' victims.
 Bizerte, Thursday.
 Source: nawaat.

 In his speech to Tunisians last night, President Ben Ali went for double or quits.
-Either he has done enough to quell the protests with his offers to stand down in three years, to allow… Read more
+Either he has done enough to quell the protests with his offers to stand down in three… Read more

 Today is exactly four weeks since the start of the Tunisian uprising and I was planning to write another summary of the day's main events.
 But, honestly, I can't.
 There's so much going on, so much chaos.